prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 Reference
 ---------
-* `python on mac`_ : installing python3.x on mac using home brew.
+* `python on mac`_ : installing Python3.x on mac using home brew.
-* pagd_: pagd microsite with documentation and internals.
+* pagd_: Pagd microsite with documentation and internals.
-* pluggdapps_: pagd depends on pluggdapps design elements.
+* pluggdapps_: Pagd depends on Pluggdapps design elements.
-* tayra_: default templating language used in pagd.
+* tayra_: default templating language used in Pagd.
 * blogspot_: blogsite maintained by google.
 * mailing-list_: pluggdapps/pagd developer and user mailing list.